 Best for: laidback amblers seeking peace, prettiness and leisurely shopping.

-With rolling countryside to wander, impossibly quaint villages to meander, and traditional tearooms and pubs to cosy up in, the Cotswolds Dropdown content exude quintessential English charm.
+With rolling countryside to wander, impossibly quaint villages to meander, and traditional tearooms and pubs to cosy up in, the Cotswolds exude quintessential English charm.

-Spanning an expanse of south-central and southwest England and the West Midlands Dropdown content, this region invites relaxation, with scenic walks and hikes on hand if you're looking for more action.
+Spanning an expanse of south-central and southwest England and the West Midlands, this region invites relaxation, with scenic walks and hikes on hand if you're looking for more action.